 To wrap it up working from home means you can work from anywhere, you save money, your schedule is more flexible, you get to learn new skills, your meetings become more effective and you become more intentional about communication.
 It's easier to stay focused.
 There's no more office politics and it's a lot easier to make calls.

 Do you want to learn more work from home benefits?
-Come check out the Tech Moms free Facebook group to hang out with other work from home mamas!
+Come check out our Facebook Community to hang out with other work from home mamas!